dwiegreffe/mdsrv-web/install.md

 <p><div markdown="1">
 If you do not want to add the trajectory via the GUI, you can also do this by adjusting the configuration of the streaming server.

-1. Add your trajectory into the trajectory folder of your server.
+1. Add your trajectory file into the trajectory folder of your server.
 2. Update the trajectory_index.json.
 An entry has the following format:
 ```